 String of beads sign (renal artery)

-It was originally described from the appearances on digital angiography, but is equally well illustrated on contemporary CTA and MRA.
-It is also referred to as the string of pearls.
-2 FMD is one of the renovascular causes of secondary hypertension, while SAM is the most common cause of spontaneous intra-peritoneal or mesenteric haemorrhage in the middle-aged and elderly.
+It was originally described from its appearances on digital angiography, but is equally well seen on contemporary CTA and MRA.
+It is also referred to as the string of pearls 2.
+Fibromuscular dysplasia is one of the renovascular causes of secondary hypertension, whilst segmental arterial mediolysis is the most common cause of spontaneous intraperitoneal or mesenteric hemorrhage in the middle-aged and elderly.